-To assist with the process of prioritising any new or missing links and to determine where upgrades need to occur first, each of the PAMP routes were split into smaller sections for scoring purposes.
+To assist with the process of prioritising any new or missing links and to determine which upgrades need to occur first, each PAMP route was split into smaller sections for scoring purposes.
 These route segments were created based on:

 - Roads: when possible, a segment is entirely contained in a single road. - Length of segment: to evenly split the length along the PAMP route, or to split the route at logical locations.